“If I Loved You” is a short story from a collection called If I Loved You, I Would Tell You This (2010), written by American author Robin Black.

 Precisely because there is no plan of action, the act of writing this down is a plan in itself — first person storytellers are often achieving some sort of psychological resolution through the act of writing their frustrations down.

 Part Two, the cancer, the son, is the main Battle.
 In some ways, the neighbour and his fence is a proxy.

 I heard someone say the other day that their health is failing terribly and now they have to deal with some annoying paperwork to do with electricity and overbilling.
 They don’t have the strength to deal with it.
 Someone else commented that exactly that sort of challenge can function as a good diversion when going through a difficult time.
 In short, people can respond in various ways to problem heaped upon problem.

-The following sums up the author’s feelings towards self-revelations in fiction.
+The following sums up the author’s feelings towards anagnorises in fiction.
 She’s talking about an epiphany she had one day about her long-standing relationship with her husband: